coreos/kapprover/README.md

 _kapprover_ is a tool meant to be deployed in Kubernetes clusters that uses the [TLS client certificate bootstrapping] flow for kubelets.
-It will then monitor and automatically approves Certificate Signing Requests submitted by kubelets, based on the the policy selected at startup.
+It will then monitor and automatically approves Certificate Signing Requests submitted by kubelets, based on the policy selected at startup.

 As of today, a single approval policy, called `always` exists, and approves any pending CSRs without making any kind of validation besides checking that the